WP-API/client-js/README.md

 postsCollection.more();
 ```

 If you add custom endpoints to the api they will also become available as models/collections.
 For example, you will get new models and collections when you [add REST API support to your custom post type](http://v2.wp-api.org/extending/custom-content-types/).
-Note: because the schema is stored in the user's session cache to avoid re-fetchingyou may need to open a new tab to get a new read of the Schema.
+Note: because the schema is stored in the user's session cache to avoid re-fetching, you may need to open a new tab to get a new read of the Schema.

 ## Development